loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 ### 1.a Importing Your Wallet

-Before issuing our new token on Binance TestNet, we must import `wallet A` locally.
+Before issuing a new token on Binance TestNet, you must import `wallet A` locally.
 To do so, `cd` into the directory where you downloaded the Binance TestNet CLI and run the following command:

 ```bash
 ./tbnbcli keys add testkey --recover
 ```

-This will recover your import your wallet by recovering it from your seed phrase.
-You will be asked to type a password and then to enter your recovery seed phrase:
+This will import your wallet by recovering it from your seed phrase.
+Note that the recovery seed phrase is just the mnemonic phrase we asked you to save somewhere safe a bit earlier.
+You will be asked to type your password and then to enter your recovery seed phrase:

 ```bash
 Enter a passphrase for your key: